migasfree/migasfree/README.md

 For example: You want change the Firefox homepage in all PCs in a range of IPs.

 1. You must create a package (for example ``myorg-firefox-1-0.rpm`` or ``myorg-firefox-1-0.deb``).
    You must investigate which files need to be modified and allow the package to perform the task of changing the configuration.
 This is hard work!

 2. You must upload your package to the server.
 This is simple!

-3. You must create a repository in migasfree server.
+3. You must create a deployment in migasfree server.
 Add your package ``myorg-firefox-1-0`` and define the range of IPs.
 This is easy!

-4. *Voilà!* When migasfree client is executed and his IP is in range, the package is installed.
+4. *Voilà!* When migasfree client is executed and its IP is in range, the package is installed.

 Documentation